Learn how to smoke and cook a spatchcocked turkey using a pellet grill, and why it is one of the tastiest ways to smoke a whole turkey!

 Smoking the Spatchcock Turkey on the Pellet Grill

-- Apply kosher salt, pepper, and/or your favorite BBQ rub to both sides of the spatchcocked turkey.
+- Sprinkle about ¼ to ½ cup KOSHER salt and a few tsps of black pepper, OR your favorite BBQ rub to both sides of the spatchcocked turkey.

 - Fill the hopper with pellets, start up the pellet grill, and preheat to 300-350°F. If your BBQ rub has a lot of sugar in it, choose 300°F. If you only used salt and pepper, go ahead and use 325-350°F.